2a-stra/mxone-auth-code/README.md

 In addition to generating configuration files, the `gen_conf.py` script also generates a set of MX-ONE shell commands.
 These commands, saved in the `auth_code.sh` file, are used in the PBX CLI to set authentication codes for each extension.
 When using the `MD5a1` format for authentication codes, the passwords are securely hashed and are not visible in plain text.
 However, the clear-text passwords are saved in the `auth.txt` output file.

-### Encrypting Configuration Files

-For enhanced security, the generated configuration (`cfg`) files can be encrypted using the `anacrypt` utility.
-After encryption, the configuration files are stored as `tuz` files, which are then uploaded to the Configuration Server, replacing the original unencrypted `cfg` files.

-This process ensures secure and efficient registration and configuration of SIP phones on the MX-ONE PBX, leveraging automated scripts and encryption for added security.

 ## Input file "mac.csv" format
 MAC,EXTENTION,CSP